kihyukh/kihyukh.github.io/_pages/about.md

 My research interests are broadly in design and analysis of algorithms for sequential decision making under uncertainty.
 I have worked on problems including non-stationary bandits, offline reinforcement learning, constrained reinforcement learning.

+Outside of work, I enjoy running and playing the piano.

 Publications
 ======
 1. A Computationally Efficient Algorithm for Infinite-Horizon Average-Reward Linear MDPs